anthonychu/python-durable-preview/README.md

 When you created the project, the Azure Functions VS Code extension automatically creates a virtual environment with your selected Python version.
 You will activate the virtual environment in a terminal and install some dependencies required by Azure Functions and Durable Functions.

-1. Open the editor's integrated terminal in the current folder (`` ctrl-` ``).
+1. Open the editor's integrated terminal in the current folder (`` Ctrl-Shift-` ``).
 1. In the integrated terminal, activate the virtual environment in the current folder:

     ```bash
     source .venv/bin/activate
     ```

 1. Open `requirements.txt` in the editor change its content to the following:

     ```
     azure-functions>=1.2.0
-    azure-functions-durable>=1.0.1b2
+    azure-functions-durable>=1.0.0b2
     ```

-1. Use pip to install the packages we just defined:
+1. In the integrated terminal where the virtual environment is activated, use pip to install the packages we just defined:

     ```bash
-    python -m pip install requirements.txt
+    python -m pip install -r requirements.txt
     ```

 Use this integrated terminal with the activated virtual environment for the rest of this tutorial.